 The Company has adopted the Share Option Scheme and the Performance Share Plan.
 The Share Option Scheme and the Performance Share Plan will provide eligible participants with an opportunity to participate in the equity of the Company and to motivate them towards better performance through increased dedication and loyalty.
 The Share Option Scheme and the Performance Share Plan, which form an integral part and important component of the employee compensation plan, are designed to primarily reward and retain Directors and employees whose services are vital to the Group's well-being and success.
 As at the date of this annual report, no options have been granted under the Share Option Scheme since its commencement.
-Information on awards that have been granted under the Performance Share Plan is disclosed in the section entitled "Directors' Statement" of this annual report.
+Information on awards that have been granted under the Performance Share Plan is disclosed in the section entitled "Directors' Statement" and Note 21 in the notes to the financial statements of this annual report.
+No options or awards were granted to a parent company and its subsidiaries.